-More to the point, what do you do if you have to buy your new home before you sell the old one?
+More to the point, what do you do if you have to close the purchase of your new home before you complete the sale of your old one?

-In these cases you need a short-term loan to bridge the gap between the two transaction dates and the solution, appropriately enough, is called bridge financing.
+In these cases you need a short-term loan to access the money that will be coming to you from your sale.
+The solution, appropriately enough, is called bridge financing.

 Today’s post will explain how bridge loans work for borrowers who are considering this option.

-Let’s start by addressing a few common concerns: If you need a bridge loan, it does not alter or limit your ability to qualify for a mortgage in any way.
-Also, you don’t actually need to qualify for bridge financing itself – the only requirement is that you have an unconditional offer to purchase for the property you are selling.
-It is almost always offered in combination with a traditional mortgage loan – your lender simply bridges your financing gap to help facilitate the overall transaction.
+Let’s start by addressing the most common concern: If you need a bridge loan, it does not alter or limit your ability to qualify for a mortgage in any way.
+You don’t actually need to qualify for bridge financing using your income – the only requirement is that you have an unconditional offer to purchase the property you are selling.
+This type of loan is typically offered in addition to a traditional mortgage loan – your lender simply lends you the money that will be coming to you when your property sells as a way to help facilitate the overall transaction.

 Assume you have just accepted an unconditional offer to purchase your current property on October 30.
 After paying off your mortgage and covering your disposition costs, you will be left with net proceeds of $180,750 (see item A).